ANRGUSC/iris-riot/README.md

 ## Updating Feature Branches with Changes to `develop`
 #### (REQUIRED before pushing new features into the master branch)

-If you are ready to push a new feature to the master branch or simply update your feature branch, please use this git workflow guideline which uses `rebase`.
+If you are ready to push a new feature to the `develop` branch or want to simply update your feature branch, use this git workflow guideline which uses `rebase`.
 To understand the difference between a merging-based workflow vs. rebasing-based workflow, read [this] (https://www.atlassian.com/git/tutorials/merging-vs-rebasing/conceptual-overview)